rlrq/MINORg/docs/source/algorithms.rst

 Position-specific mismatch/gap/unaligned
 ****************************************

-If ``--ot-pattern``/ ``ot_pattern`` is specified, MINORg will use it to define problematic off-target hits.
+If ``--ot-pattern``/\ ``ot_pattern`` is specified, MINORg will use it to define problematic off-target hits.
 Unlike :ref:`Algorithms:Total mismatch/gap/unaligned`, this method takes into account WHERE a mismatch/gap/unaligned position occurs.
 See :ref:`Parameters:Off-target pattern` for how to build a pattern.
+However, where :ref:`Algorithms:Total mismatch/gap/unaligned` specifies the **LOWER-bound of NON-problematic** hits, this method specifies **UPPER-bound of PROBLEMATIC** hits.

-1. Hits that do not match the pattern specified by ``--ot-pattern``/ ``ot_pattern`` will be considered non-problematic.
+1. Hits that do not match the pattern specified by ``--ot-pattern``/\ ``ot_pattern`` will be considered non-problematic.

    * ``--ot-unaligned-as-gap``: count unaligned positions as gaps (specifically as insertions) (default=False)
    * ``--ot-unaligned-as-mismatch``: count unaligned positions as mismatches (default=True)
    * WARNING: If both ``--ot-unaligned-as-gap`` and ``--ot-unaligned-as-mismatch`` are raised, unaligned positions will be double-counted as gap(s) AND mismatch(es).
    * If a deletion is between positions N and N+1 (5' -> 3'), it will be assigned to position:

-     * N: if the range in the pattern uses negative position indices (e.g. 1g-5--10)
+     * N: if the range in the pattern uses negative position indices (e.g. 1g-5-\-10)
      * N+1: if the range in the pattern uses positive position indices (e.g. 1g5-10)